grimharald/tech-writing-portfolio/cvs/readme.md

     - Also includes pdf of final result.
 - Asciidoc CV, created with the help fo asciidoctor-web-pdf
     - Includes code file, and the assisting code files, such as `.css` stylesheets.
-    - The final result pdf.
+    - Also includes final result pdf.
+- Antora CV site, based on Antora default UI, generated with Antora.
+    - Includes all contentfor generation.
+    - Also includes links to original content, and the CV site.